 KeenASR is a beta release Unity plugin that encapsulates speech recognition functionality and provides simple-to-use C# interface via KeenASR class.
 Our speech recognition SDK, and consenquently the plugin, currently supports only the iOS platform.

-Download the latest archive file for the plugin and unpack it on your system.
+Download the latest archive file for the plugin.

-Make sure Unity is setup to build for iOS (editor version of the plugin is not available yet)
+Make sure Unity is setup to build for iOS (editor version of the plugin provides only stubs)

 Adding Speech Recognition Functionality to Your App